DrMemCS/drmem/doc/book/content/TUTORIAL.md

 For this tutorial, we'll build a very simple instance of `drmemd`.
 In this version, we'll use the simple backend, no external drivers, and include the GraphQL interface.
+We'll also enable the built-in GraphQL editing interface.

-This tutorial is based on v0.1.0.
+This tutorial is based on v0.2.0.

 ## Build `drmemd`